Importance of Swastika (卐) In Indian Culture

-Swastik (Swastika, 卐) is very scared symbol for Hindus and it represent peace, luck, hope, harmony and prosperity.
-It is considered as the symbol of God Shree Ganesha, Lord Vishnu and the seat of the sun.
+Swastik (Swastika, 卐) is a very sacred symbol for Hindus and it represents peace, luck, hope, harmony, and prosperity.
+It is considered as the symbol of God Shree Ganesha, Lord Vishnu, and the seat of the sun.

-The Swastik enjoys special importance in Indian culture.
-The sign of swastika in Central Asia countries is considered as an indicator of Manglik and good fortune.
+The Swastik enjoys a special importance in Indian culture.
+The sign of swastika in Central Asia countries is considered an indicator of Manglik and good fortune.

-The word Swastika in sanskrit language means auspicious (Khushali) and it symbolize the welcoming of auspiciousness and driving away evils.
-The importance of swastika has been explained in all religions.
+The word Swastika in the Sanskrit language means auspicious (Khushali) and it symbolizes the welcoming of auspiciousness and driving away evils.
+The importance of the swastika has been explained in all religions.
 It is also known by different names in different countries.

-Swastik can be seen drawn in temples, house entrance, during festivals like diwali as it represent good luck and well being.
-It is made in red color as red color holds a paramount of importance in Indian culture as we use it in form of vermilion, roli or kumkum.
+Swastik can be seen drawn in temples, house entrances, during festivals like Diwali as it represents good luck and well-being.
+It is made in red color as red color holds paramount importance in Indian culture as we use it in form of vermilion, roli, or kumkum.
 The red color symbolizes bravery and victory.
-Red color also shows love, adventure and courage.
-Apart from religious significance, the red color is also considered right from scientific point of view.
-Red color affects the physical and mental level of a person.
+The red color also shows love, adventure, and courage.
+Apart from religious significance, the red color is also considered right from a scientific point of view.
+Red color affects the physical and mental levels of a person.

-The line that begins from the left represent the feminine energy (Shakti) and the line that begins from the right represent the masculine energy (Shiva or Shakta).
+The line that begins from the left represents the feminine energy (Shakti) and the line that begins from the right represents the masculine energy (Shiva or Shakta).

-The entire symbol has 4 perfect sized squares which merge at the center, the 4 perfect squares represent the harmony which arises from the center of the Swastika.
+The entire symbol has 4 perfect-sized squares which merge at the center, the 4 perfect squares represent the harmony that arises from the center of the Swastika.

 Importance of Swastik for Hindu

-In hindu religion it is very auspicious to draw Swastik before any big or small ritual.
-In the beginning of any puja ritual in India, be it a wedding or grah pravesh Swastik sign is made and it is considered to bring good fortune.
+In the Hindu religion, it is very auspicious to draw Swastik before any big or small ritual.
+At the beginning of any puja ritual in India, be it a wedding or Grah Pravesh Swastik sign is made and it is considered to bring good fortune.

 Importance of Swastik in Buddhism

 In Buddhism, the Swastik is considered a symbol of good fortune.
 This Sign is believed to show the Buddha’s footprints, so it is considered very sacred.
-Not only this, the Swastik is also inscribed in the Buddha’s heart, palm and feet.
+Not only this, but the Swastik is also inscribed in the Buddha’s heart, palm, and feet.

 Importance of Swastik in Jainism

-In Jainism this is the symbol of seventh living, which is known by all the Tirthankara as Suparshvanath.
-Svetambara considers Jain Swastik as the main symbol of Ashta Mangal.
+In Jainism, this is the symbol of the seventh living, which is known by all the Tirthankara as Suparshvanath.
+Svetambara considers Jain Swastikas the main symbol of Ashta Mangal.